WWE Raw Results (5/22): Keller’s report with analysis of Nakamura vs. Balor, Lesnar and Cody in arena, Imperium vs. Riddle & KO & Sami

 The bell rang 40 minutes into the hour.
 A minute in, Gunther chopped away at Riddle’s chest.
 He went down and they cut to an early break. [c]

 Riddle took Gunther down at 6:00 with a high knee.
 Kaiser interfered before Riddle could tag out to Sami, then yanked Sami off the ring apron and Riddle leaped toward him.
 Gunther attacked Riddle and scored a two count.
 Riddle gave Gunther a German suplex and then tagged in Owens.
 Vinci also tagged in.
 Owens took it to him aggressively.
-Vince and Kaiser double-teamed Owens to take control.
+Vinci and Kaiser double-teamed Owens to take control.
 They cut to another break at at 8:00. [c]

 Back from the break, Owens landed a frog splash on Vinci, but was slow to get up.
 Sami encouraged a tag.
 Owens crawled over and tagged in Sami.
 Kaiser also tagged in.
 Sami went on a flurry of offense including a Michinoku Driver for a near fall.
 Chaos ensued with everyone.
 Sami charged Gunther, but Gunther countered his Helluva kick with a sleeper.
 Riddle landed on Gunther with a Floating Bro.
 Vinci entered next.
 Sami gave him an exploder into the corner turnbuckle.
 Gunther held Sami’s boot from ringside.
 Owens and Riddle attacked Gunther at ringside.
-Sami then gave Vinci a Helluva Kick.
+Back in the ring, Sami then gave Vinci a Helluva Kick.
 Owens then landed a top rope swanton bomb for the win.

 WINNERS: Sami & KO & Riddle in 15:00.